hishaaaam/bootcampproject/README.md

 1. Backend: Contains the server-side logic, and database interactions.
 2. Frontend: User interface components built with Tkinter, a GUI toolkit for Python.
 3. Database: Includes the database schema, ER diagram, and Power BI reports for data visualization.

+🛠️ How to Run
+1. Save the SQL file in your computer and execute it
+2. Open the Python file and change the Username and password in the SQL connector according to your SQL server
+3. Run the Python file